rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   #### Relationships connect nodes

-  Relationships connect nodes in the database, which enables you to include multiple nodes in a query by adding a node-to-node relationship. <br>
+  Relationships connect nodes in the graph database, which enables you to include multiple nodes in one query by adding a node-to-node relationship. <br>
   For example, you might want to retrieve data for manufacturer, software edtion, and software product by making one query.
   <br>